-The Broadway musical Bandstand will take its final bow September 17.
-At the time of its closing, the swing musical will have played 24 previews and 166 regular performances at the Bernard B. Jacobs Theatre; it officially opened April 26.
+The Broadway musical Bandstand takes its final bow September 17.
+After the final matinee, the swing musical will have played 24 previews and 166 regular performances at the Bernard B. Jacobs Theatre; it officially opened April 26.

 The musical, led by Corey Cott and Tony nominee Laura Osnes, features a book and original swing score by Robert Taylor and Richard Oberacker.
 Andy Blankenbuehler directs and choreographs; he won a Tony Award earlier this year for the latter.